pocketchange/pocketchange-android-sdk/README.md

 # Pocket Change's Android SDK.

-If you're using Unity go [here][5].
+If you're using Unity go <a href="https://github.com/pocketchange/pocketchange-android-sdk-unity-plugin/blob/master/README.md">here</a>.

-See DemoApp for a working demo application.
 Follow the instructions below to integrate the SDK.
+For a working demo application, see the demo-app directory.

-Prerequisites: [Eclipse][2], [Android SDK][3] (version 17 or later), and the [Android Plugin][4] (version 17 or later).
+Prerequisites: [Eclipse][1], [Android SDK][2] (version 17 or later), and the [Android Plugin][3] (version 17 or later).

 **Note that version 17 of the Android SDK and Android Plugin were released in 03/2012; if you experience build errors, please ensure that you have appropriate versions of these components.**

 ## Step 1: Obtain an id for your game